VotingTheoryNerd/Organized-Voting-Methods-List/README.md

 In the future, I plan on adding hyperlinks for convenience.

-Feel free to add voting methods that are missing!
+Feel free to add/suggest voting methods that are missing!

 Enjoy!